-(c) Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the 2014 H&F Acquisition, June 2017 repricing of our first and second lien credit facilities, the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization and the extinguishment of our first and second hen credit facinities, ine induffication of our first and second hen credit facinities in connection with our 2010 Recapitalization and the extinguishment of our Second Lien Credit Agreement in June 2019.
-Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
+Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the 2014 H&F Acquisition, June 2017 repricing of our first and second lien credit facilities, the modification of our first and second lien credit facilities. - Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent (d) Payments.
 The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years.
 Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs.
-Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. (d)

-(e) (f) Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as (g) "dead rent").

-Represents non-cash changes in reserves related to our IO notes and accounts receivable.

-(h) (i) Transaction expenses relating to the 2014 H&F Acquisition and other non-recurring, non-cash or discrete items as determined by management, including personnel-related costs, strategic project costs, legal expenses, costs associated with closed stores and miscellaneous costs.

-Represents amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to the 2014 H&F Acquisition (j) which included trademarks, customer lists and below-market leases.
-Represents the tax effect of the total adjustments at our estimated effective tax rate.
+Includes marketing, occupancy and other expenses incurred in connection with store grand openings, including costs that will be the IO's responsibility after store opening. - (g) Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as "dead rent"). - Represents non-cash changes in reserves related to our IO notes and accounts receivable. (h) - Transaction expenses relating to the 2014 H&F Acquisition and other non-recurring, non-cash or discrete items as determined by management, including personnel-related costs, strategic project costs, legal expenses and miscellaneous costs. - Represents amortization of debt issuance costs and incremental amortization of an asset step-up resulting from purchase price accounting related to the 2014 H&F Acquisition which included trademarks, customer lists and below-market leases - Represents the tax effect of the total adjustments at our estimated effective tax rate. - Working capital is defined as current assets minus current liabilities.